Hull UK City of Culture 2017

 Humber Street Gallery

-As part of a continuous project with Hull’s newly opened Humber Street Gallery, Crown paints have donated paint to help get the space ready for the public.
+As part of a continuous project with Hull’s newly opened Humber Street Gallery, Crown paints have donated paint to help keep the ever changing exhibition space looking clean and fresh.

-The gallery, which will become home to a series of exciting art installations over the coming months is set to become a social hub within Humber street, with a ground floor and roof top bar space also newly opened.
+The gallery has become home to a series of exciting art installations since opening its doors and is set to become a social hub within Humber street, with a new roof top bar also open to the public.

 Gold Nose of Green Ginger